 Taira Masakado in an Edo-era depiction

 The tragedy began in 935, when Masakado was ambushed by another prominent local warrior, Minamoto Tasuku, at a place called Nomoto, near the border region of the provinces of Hitachi, Shimotsuke, Musashi and Shimōsa.
 Tasuku was the eldest son of Minamoto Mamoru, a mighty warrior and government official in Hitachi.
 The reason for his grudge against Masakado is unclear, but his attack set a complicated and fateful chain of events in motion.
 Within a few months, Masakado was at war with several of his relatives.
 Although taken by surprise, Masakado defeated Tasuku and then retaliated, burning and ransacking the residences of Tasuku's supporters in southeastern Hitachi Province, massacring countless civilians.
 Among the most eminent victims of the Battle of Nomoto were Tasuku, his brothers, and his brother-in-law, Taira Kunika (d.
 935), who was Masakado's uncle.

 Masakado (left) as depicted by Angus McBride in Anthony Bryant's "Early Samurai AD 200-1500".

 During the eleventh month of 939, Masakado again entered Hitachi province at the head of a large force, allegedly to plead with the provincial government on behalf of one of his supporters.
 Whatever his intentions, he eventually attacked and occupied the seat of the provincial government, and by that action crossed the proverbial line.
-He was no longer just a provincial warrior in rivalry with local rivals, but an outlaw rebelling against the court.
+He was no longer just a rural warrior in rivalry with local rivals, but an outlaw rebelling against the court.
 Seeing no means of retreat, Masakado seized, in a rapid succession of raids, the government headquarters of the provinces of Shimotsuke, Kozuke, Musashi, Kazusa, Awa, Sagami, Izu and Shimōsa.
 Curiously, his next step was to send a letter to his patron, regent Fujiwara Tadahira (880-949), in which he insisted that he had been unjustly slandered and defamed by his enemies and that he had remained in his soul faithful to the imperial law.